optimargin/optimargin.github.io/docs/getting-started/fcm-connection.md

 ### Connection

 Setting up an FTP connection to your FCM is straight-forward and should take approximately one week (depending on your FCM).
-You should request two kinds of files in either *csv* or *xls(x)* format (PDF is also supported, but not recommended):
+You should request two kinds of files in either *csv* or *xls(x)* format:
 - Position files: lists your current cumulative positions
 - IM files: lists how much money you are currently being charged in maintenance margin.